MadcowD/ell/docs/ramblings/0.1.0/metaprompting.md

 but if we rewrote dspy and forgot about @ell2a.simple because LMPs are just fucking like weights lol okay so

 chain_of_thought =====  W^T (process_into_vector(x))

-but like W^T is like a bunch of format strings and arbitrary instructions so then what the fuck is optimizing CoT cause in Ell we've basically merged data parsing and instruction formattging into one big ass thring
+but like W^T is like a bunch of format strings and arbitrary instructions so then what the fuck is optimizing CoT cause in Ell2a we've basically merged data parsing and instruction formattging into one big ass thring

 nah this is bad.

 ## Meta Prompting

 Okay so if prompting is manually setting the W^T of a matrix then we can think of meta prompting as creating programs that generate W (This is what DSPy is doing.)
 Maybe DSPy (with some modifications) is the right way to go cause it is basically doing.

 Let's consider CoT